andreasMazur/geoconv/README.md

 ## License, Intended Use and Citations

-GeoConv is distributed under the terms of the **GNU General Public License v3.0 (GPL-3.0)**, with the additional restriction that it is intended **solely for academic and non-commercial research purposes, unless prior written permission has been granted by the owners of the methods utilized**.
+GeoConv is distributed under the terms of the **GNU General Public License v3.0 (GPL-3.0)**, with the additional restriction that it may **solely be used for academic and non-commercial research purposes, unless prior written permission has been granted by the owners of the methods utilized**.

 By using GeoConv, you are employing methods from prior work.
 Please cite the corresponding original publications.